Your Guide to Personal Loans TSB in the UK

 Personal Loans TSB Eligibility Criteria

-1. Income stability – Regular and reliable income increases approval chances
+1. Income stability, regular and reliable income helps approval chances

-2. Debt to income ratio – Lower existing debt improves your affordability rating
+2. Debt to income ratio, lower existing debt improves affordability

-3. Credit history – Past defaults or late payments can affect eligibility
+3. Credit history, late payments or defaults can affect eligibility

-4. Employment type – Permanent employment is ideal, but self employed applicants can still apply with proof of income
+4. Employment type, permanent employment is often simplest, but self employed applicants can still qualify with clear income evidence

 Pros and Cons of TSB Personal Loans